jonathansantacruz3/post-install-config/README.md

 ![image](https://github.com/jonathansantacruz3/post-install-config/assets/151465848/163da0ad-cbb4-44f5-86de-5923c6857c73)

-This is how to configure and set the right settings for osTicket to be fully functional and ready to use for the end user and agent alike.
+This is how to configure and set the right settings for osTicket to be functional and ready to use for the end user and agent alike.